-There are a number of seats around the boardwalk at good places for wildlife spotting and relaxing by the river.
-A number of picnic benches have been set up on the sheltered open meadow in the centre of the Island.
+There are a number of seats around the boardwalk at good places for wildlife spotting and relaxing on the island.
+There are a couple of picnic benches in the open meadow in the centre of the Island.
 There are no toilet facilities on the island - the nearest toilets are in St Ives town centre.

 The Friends look after The Holt, which information, identification charts and natural history items to investigate.